- Professional Development

 PEERRS-RCRS completion certifications are valid for three (3) years from the last completion date.

-Training must be completed by June 30, 2021.
-New hires must complete training within 30 days.
+New hires must complete training within 30 days of the start of their employment.
 The Responsible Conduct Of Research And Scholarship (RCRS) training course can be found at MyLinc or by clicking here.

 For questions about LSA's Responsible Conduct of Research program, please contact the LSA Research Office at email@example.com

 Please also see the University of Michigan Office of Research website for more information on the RCRS requirement.